 Conversion of mechanical energy in metal springs

-Calculation of the tension energy of a metal spring
+Calculation of the clamping energy

 The tension energy is stored in a metal spring when tensioned.
 It depends on the loaded spring travel s (mm) of the metal spring and the spring constant R. (N / mm).